Tristan da Cunha: Crime

 Between 1988 and 2010, no one was arrested for crime by the single policeman on the island.

 Radio and television

 Local television began in 1984 using taped programming on Tuesday, Thursday and Sunday evenings.
-Live television did not arrive on the island until 2001, with the introduction of the British Forces Broadcasting Service (BFBS TV), which now provides six channels: BBC One, BBC Two, ITV, Channel 4, Sky News and BFBS Extra, relayed to islanders via local transmitters.
-Recently the service was upgraded to digital, most TV screens are modern and DTV, while some older analogue CRT equipment is still in use with digital boxes connected, and there is at least one TV set per house.
+Live television arrived on the island in 2001, with the introduction of the British Forces Broadcasting Service (BFBS TV), which now provides six channels: BBC One, BBC Two, ITV, Channel 4, Sky News and BFBS Extra, relayed to islanders via local transmitters.
+Recently the service was upgraded to digital, most television screens are modern and DTV, while some older analogue CRT equipment is still in use with digital boxes connected, and there is at least one television set per house.
 BFBS Radio 2 is the locally available radio station.

 Newspapers

 The Tristan Times was an online newspaper for the island published from 2003 to 2019.
 The island government also posts news announcements on its website, which is maintained by the UK-based Tristan da Cunha Association.